Edward F. Mrkvicka Jr.

-Edward Mrkvicka is a lay minister and nationally known financial expert.
-He is the author of many award-winning books, and CEO of Reliance Enterprises, Inc., Marengo, IL.
+Edward Mrkvicka is an American author, lay minister and financial expert.
+He is the author of multiple books on Christianity and finance and since his retirement from banking in 1982 has been the CEO of financial consulting firm Reliance Enterprises, Inc., Marengo, IL.

-Life and career
+Early life and education

 He was born (1944) and raised in Downers Grove, IL.
 He was on active military service in the United States Air Force from 1965 to 1969 and honorably discharged October 1971.